January 28, 2019 19 min to read

 The path keeps climbing in stages, meandering through beautiful forests, meadows and hill slopes.
 While steep in some places, it is never murderous enough for you to question your resolve.
 The trail is clear and there are log bridges over small streams, as well as wooden logs as steps on the steeper sections.
 Also, there are sign posts every 1km telling you of your progress, and all we needed was to finish 3 of those.

 We kept taking numerous small breaks on the steeper sections, letting fitter people past.
-In about 2 hours, we crested a hill and there it was.
+In a little under 2 hours, we crested a hill and there it was.
 A majestic view of Cerro Torre (Cerro is mountain in Spanish) spread out in front of us.
 From the mirador, we could see the snow-covered peaks and Cerro Torre in the middle, sticking up like a needle.
 The peak of Cerro Torre was covered by a bit of a cloud, but it looked different from its snow-covered neighbours, as the steep granite rock is completely free of snow.
 The weather was a pleasant 14-16 deg C and we were generating enough body heat to be comfortable in just our t-shirts.

 There are a few wooden benches at the Mirador, for people to catch their breath and enjoy the views.
 We grabbed one of the benches and just drank in the view and ate a granola bar.
 We had struck up a conversation with an elderly Argentine couple, who had reached the Mirador before us.
 There is also a basic jungle toilet (shack with a hole in the ground, no water) at the Mirador.

-Neither of us were very tired at that point and hiking the rest of the way up to Laguna Torre began to seem like a realistic possibility.
+Neither of us were very tired at that point and hiking the rest of the way to Laguna Torre began to seem like a realistic possibility.
 After gazing at the distant Cerro Torre, we decided it would be a shame to not go for the whole thing.
 It didn’t hurt to see that the elderly couple also went for the full hike.

 (And that decision was one of the best we have taken in the trip.
 Finishing the Laguna Torre hike without killing ourselves, gave us all the confidence we needed to tackle the much harder Laguna de Los Tres and Base of Towers hikes in Torres del Paine)

 The trail from the Mirador onwards is a comfortable walk.
 Even though it is an additional 7km, it is almost flat all the way to the lake.
 The trail passes through forests of lenga trees for most of the way, before opening up into flatter scrubland.
 We crossed some small rivulets at places and overall it is an enchanting place to be.
-The last 200m from the campsite to the lake is a scramble up a skree-filled slope, but other than that, there is no real tough segment in the later half of the trail.
+The last 200m from the campsite to the lake is a scramble up a skree-filled slope, but other than that, there is no real tough segment in the latter half of the trail.

 The lake isn’t very big and the shore is strewn with boulders where trekkers had parked themselves, some even taking a nap.
 We found ourselves a comfortable rock and spent an hour at the lake, eating our packed lunch and going down to the waterline to take photos.